Shadkoech/-100DaysOfALXSE/README.md

 "Without commitment, you'll never start.
 But more importantly, without consistency, you'll never finish."

-I have also added to the challenge, 100 pushups and 100 free squats to go with the number.
+I have also added to the challenge: 100 pushups and 100 free squats everyday to go with the number.

-- Whoever is reading this, consider yourself challenged for the same!
+- Whoever might be reading this, consider yourself challenged for the same!
 Here we go!!